maxatome/go-testdeep/README.md

 }
 ```

-To most complex one, allowing to easily test golang API routes, using
+To most complex one, allowing to easily test HTTP API routes, using
 flexible [operators](https://go-testdeep.zetta.rocks/operators/):

 ```go